magic/cli/README.md

 ```

 ### <a name="help"></a>help output
-at the moment, @magic/cli will just show a simple message that no help text was set.
-in the future, we will parse your configuration and create a help text based on it.
+@magic/cli will parse your configuration and create a help text based on it.

 #### <a name="help-simple"></a>simple help message
 ```javascript